mestachs/firefighter-devkit/00-troubleshooting.md

 # Troubleshooting

+Ok it's monday morning, you are super happy, you are at work early, and the first at work !
+The slack channel for monitoring is full of messages saying servers are down, returning errors,...
+ Take a deep breath, let your heart calm down.
+Think twice before your intervention.

 ## Keep calm

-@import "assets/keepcalm.png" {width="300px" height="300px" title="keep calm and don't restart your computer" alt="keep calm and don't restart your computer"}
+@import "assets/keepcalm.png" {width="400px" height="400px" style="display: block; margin-left: auto;  margin-right: auto; marfin-down: 10px" title="keep calm and don't restart your computer" alt="keep calm and don't restart your computer"}

 * Keep calm, you won’t be fired
-   - They should reflect on how you ended up messing up with their production.
+   - Even if you think you might be responsible, they should reflect on how you ended up messing up with their production.
 * Don’t just restart the server, find the root cause.
    - except if you know that something really wrong is going on and it's better to unplug everything : no service is sometime better than wrong/bad service.
 * If after 30m/1h you don’t have a clue than may be restarting can be a way of getting back to business.